carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

     .. note::

-      Since these extensions allow location descriptions to be entries on the stack, a simpler operation to create composite location descriptions.
+      Since these extensions allow location descriptions to be entries on the stack, a simpler operation to create composite location descriptions could be defined.
 For example, just one operation that specifies how many parts, and pops pairs of stack entries for the part size and location description.
 Not only would this be a simpler operation and avoid the complexities of incomplete composite location descriptions, but it may also have a smaller encoding in practice.
 However, the desire for compatibility with DWARF Version 5 is likely a stronger consideration.

 2.  ``DW_OP_bit_piece``